Randy1005/my-portfolio/README.md

 - run the executable file

-## 3. Shadow Mapping / Normal Mapping / Parallax Mapping Implementation with Collision Detection (Spring 2019)
+## Shadow Mapping / Normal Mapping / Parallax Mapping Implementation with Collision Detection
 ### Intro
 This project was made as a final course project when I attended "Practical Computer Graphics Skills for Technical Artists", and this was built as a team project with OpenGL.
 Normal Mapping and Parallax Mapping are different methods to make textures on a flat sheet "stick out", that is, to make it three-dimensional.
 Shadow Mapping is a method to create shadows in a scene, with the help of a depth map of the scene, and other optimization steps.
 As we demonstrate these implementations by making a 3D maze simulator, I coded collision detection, camera, and rendered the maze.